Our mission and the Certificate of Sustainable Tourism

 - We compost paper and organic waste and use it as fertilizer.

-- The kitchen has its own wastewater treatment plant.
+- The kitchen and laundry have its own wastewater treatment plants.

 - We use biodegradable detergents and sun dry our towels under a transparent panel.

 - We don't have pets and don't feed the resident caimans.

 - We use biodegradable detergents.

 - We don't use chlorine, disenfectants or aromatic devices.

 - We use energy-saving light bulbs.

 - We don't feed the resident caimans who live in our ponds.
 They came here on their own and can leave whenever they want because they are not fenced in.

 - Donations from our guests have helped purchase hundreds of acres of forest in Piedras Blancas National Park.